A general class of invariant diffusion processes in one dimension: Lie point symmetries

 where $\curl{T,t}$ denotes the Schwarzian derivative of $T$.
 This transformation in general depends on six arbitrary constants.

 When the most general dependence on coefficients is imposed the transformation formula \eqref{ToHeatTr} will still hold true.
-But in this case we replace $J(x)$ with $J(x,t)$ of \eqref{Jxt}, $K(x)$ with \eqref{semi-inv-gen} and then the appropriately specified constants $c_2, c_1, c_0$ will be functions of $t$ (see Example \ref{CIR-ex} for an application).
+But in this case we replace $I(x)$ and $J(x)$ with $I(x,t)$ and $J(x,t)$ of \eqref{Jxt}, $K(x)$ with $K(x,t)$ of \eqref{semi-inv-gen} and then the appropriately specified constants $c_2, c_1, c_0$ will be functions of $t$ (see Example \ref{CIR-ex} for an application).

-We comment that the same transformation can be used to map to the second canonical form of the heat equation which in this case we must have $c_1=0$ and $\omega=0$.
+We comment that the same transformation can be used to map to the second canonical form \eqref{canon} of the heat equation which in this case we must have $c_1=0$ and $\omega=0$.